silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 In a way, programming is the ultimate tool of a superuser.
 It's the last resort when a superuser can find no existing method for getting the job done.
 In fact, writing your own code is very rarely desirable.
-Computer programmers have [a saying][code] that "the best code is no code at all", meaning that while programming _is_ an incredible tool it also comes with incredible difficulties.
+Computer programmers have a saying that ["the best code is no code at all"][code], meaning that while programming _is_ an incredible tool it also comes with incredible difficulties.
 Writing a program from scratch is hard work, and writing a _good_ program that is actually useful and has few bugs is even harder.
 Solving a problem using a